 The price of various commodities can significantly affect our costs.
 Our fuel costs have increased substantially in recent years, and there can be no assurance that there will not be further increases in the future.
-In addition, the rising price of oil can have a significant impact on the cost of our herbicides and pesticides.
+If the price of oil rises, the costs of our herbicides and pesticides can be significantly impacted.